Chambliss Astronomy Achievement Student Award Rules

 - Participants must be present at their posters at the scheduled judging times; if not, they will be automatically disqualified.

-- Eligible submissions will be assigned to poster sessions on the first, second, or third day of the meeting so that winners can be announced on the fourth (final) day.
-Like all AAS presenters, students will be informed in advance when their posters are scheduled.
+- Eligible submissions will be assigned to poster sessions on the first, second, or third day of the meeting.
+Like all AAS presenters, students will be informed in advance when their iPosters are scheduled.

-- Advanced graduate students who have finished their coursework and/or who have passed their qualifying exams and/or who are working on their dissertation research are eligible (and encouraged!) to judge undergraduate entries — but not if they have also entered a poster into the graduate-student Chambliss competition.
+- Advanced graduate students who have finished their coursework and/or who have passed their qualifying exams and/or who are working on their dissertation research are eligible (and encouraged!) to judge undergraduate entries.

 - Judges will be drawn from the broad AAS membership, not just those who work in a matching subject area; students should not expect judges to be experts on their topic.

-- Judges' score sheets will not be shared with other judges or with students.
-AAS staff will tally judges' scores and choose student winners in both the undergraduate and graduate-student categories.
+- Judges' scores will not be shared with other judges or with students.
+AAS staff will tally judges' scores and choose student winners in both the undergraduate and graduate student categories.

-The award winners will be announced at the meeting, on the AAS website, and on the AAS Facebook page.
+The award winners will be announced shortly after the meeting on the AAS website and on the AAS Facebook page.

 Awardees are honored with a gold-plated brass Chambliss medal (76 mm, 240 g); runners-up, if any, receive a certificate of honorable mention.